Fernando Ramsey

-Fernando David Ramsey Ramsey (born December 20, 1965) is a former Panamanian center fielder who played in Major League Baseball.
+Fernando David Ramsey Ramsey (born December 20, 1965) is a Panamanian former center fielder who played in Major League Baseball.
 Listed at 6' 1" (1.86 m), 175 lb.
 (79 k), Ramsey batted and threw right handed.
 He was born in Rainbow City, a section of the city of Colón in Panama.

 Early life

 While growing up, Ramsey was also active and successful in track and field, winning medals for Panama at the Central American and Caribbean Junior Championships.
 Ramsey began running at eleven years old and earned a scholarship to run track at New Mexico State University.
 He had never played baseball competitively until the Aggies baseball coach convinced him to join the team.